GravocCO/ISC-CC-Course-Notes/README.md

 # ISC-CC-Course-Notes
+This course provides a comprehensive review of information systems security concepts, industry best practices and terminology, covering the five domains included in the CC Exam.
-This Repo serves as a note-taking platform for my ISC² CC course journey.
+This repo serves as a platform to document progress through ISC² CC Course.
+Refer to this repo's wiki.